-Just as you can show your ads to people based on their age, gender, and parental status, you can also exclude any of these specific demographic groups to make your advertising more efficient.
-This article shows you how to exclude selected demographic groups at the ad group level or at the campaign level.
+Just as you can show your ads to people based on their age, gender, and parental status, you can also exclude any of these specific demographic segments to make your advertising more efficient.
+This article shows you how to exclude selected demographic segments at the ad group level or at the campaign level.

-A female-only spa has a campaign that features the available services packages and hours for their spa centers.
-They're unable to serve male customers at this time, so they decide to exclude the “Male” category from this campaign.
+A female-only spa has a campaign that features the available services and hours for their spa centers.
+They're unable to serve male customers, so they decide to exclude the “Male” category from this campaign.
 They could set the exclusion at the ad group level.
-But because the spa wants to apply these settings to all of the ad groups in their campaign, they can make demographic exclusions at the campaign level instead of adding them one by one.
+But because the spa wants to apply these settings to all the ad groups in their campaign, they can make demographic exclusions at the campaign level instead of adding them one by one.

-To exclude by demographic groups for your campaign targeting:
+To exclude by demographic segments for your campaign targeting:

-Excluding any demographic categories can significantly decrease the amount of traffic your ad group or campaign might receive.
+Excluding any demographic segment can significantly decrease the amount of traffic your ad group or campaign might receive.